gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption stepped back involuntarily and swallowed hard.
 "Uh, hi."
-The bot had a leg on one side
+The bot he had mistaken for a furnace had a leg on one side and a heavy spoked wheel where the other would have been.
-and a heavy spoked wheel where the other would have been, with two skinny arms on the leg's side and a single heavy one above the wheel.
+Two skinny arms hung down on the leg's side and a single heavy one above the wheel.
 Someone or something had painted an incongruous smile on it ages ago.
 A few drips of paint,
 long since dried,